 9.4.
-Ask to close their lips tightly around the mouthpiece and inhale deeply and fully while depressing the canister with their index finger to release the medication.
+Ask him/her to close their lips tightly around the mouthpiece and inhale deeply and fully while depressing the canister with their index finger to release the medication.

 9.5.
-At the top of the patient’s inhalation, ask them to hold their breath for 10 seconds or as long as is comfortable, and to release their index finger from the top of the canister.
+At the top of the patient’s inhalation, ask them to hold their breath for 10 seconds or as long as it is comfortable, and to release their index finger from the top of the canister.

 9.6.
 If a second inhaled dose is ordered, have the patient wait for approximately 1 minute prior to administering the second dose.
 For the second inhaled dose, instruct the patient to repeat steps 9.1 to 9.5.